-Susan Gerbic, founder of the Guerilla Skeptics on Wikipedia Project, contacted CSI recently to have us upload some pictures and such for an update to the Wikipedia article about Skeptical Inquirer.
-Several of us were involved in making some content available for this endeavor, and Kendrick Frazier, our editor, created a bibliography of important articles concerning the origin of CSICOP and Skeptical Inquirer.
+Susan Gerbic, founder of the Guerilla Skeptics on Wikipedia Project, contacted CSI to provide pictures and other information for an update to the Wikipedia article about Skeptical Inquirer.
+Several of us were involved in making content available for this endeavor, and Kendrick Frazier, the magazine’s editor, created a bibliography of important articles concerning the origin of CSICOP and Skeptical Inquirer.

-The biggest concern we had regarding this bibliography was the fact that very little of it was easily available, if available at all.
+The biggest concern we had was the fact that very little of the material was easily available, if it was available at all.
 As part of my role as librarian and archivist for the Center for Inquiry, we decided I should try to find these items and get them together in one place, either in links or by creating electronic copies for preservation purposes.

 Notable Articles about CSICOP and Skeptical Inquirer

 - Boyce Rensberger, “Paranormal Phenomena Facing Scientific Study.”
 New York Times, May 1, 1976, p.
 26.

 - Kendrick Frazier, “Science and the Parascience Cults.”
 Science News (cover article), May 29, 1976, pp. 346–350.